Isisaurus/city-planner/README.md

 1. User Authentication and Verification

 - Google OAuth for easy sign-up and sign-in;
-- City Card verification process to unlock voting, commenting, and idea submission features;
+- after verification voting, commenting, and idea submission features are unlocked;
-- Admin dashboard for user management and city card verification;

 2. Project Management